0xPolygon/polygon-docs/docs/tools/wallets/getting-started.md

 - Security: open source, personal ownership/custody of your wallet.
 - Language support: filter by your preferred language.

-**Be sure to select "Layer 2" on the Filter menu on the left side of the page to list wallets that are compatible with Polygon networks.**
+Be sure to select **Layer 2** on the Filter menu on the left side of the page to list wallets that are compatible with Polygon networks.

 <center>
 [![ethereum.org Wallet List](../../img/tools/wallet/getting-started/ethereum-org-wallets.gif)](https://ethereum.org/en/wallets/find-wallet/)